 At the end of each semester and summer term, students may access their final grades via Wingspan (http://wingspan.winthrop.edu).
 Copies of grades may be printed from Wingspan or obtained from the Office of Records and Registration.
-All errors found on a grade report must be reported to the Office of Records and Registration.
+Any grade error must be reported to the instructor of record.
 If no error is reported within 30 days of the day grades are available for student access, it is assumed the report is correct and each entry becomes a part of the student's permanent record.